 All awards listed on this website are subject to change or cancellation without notice.

-Awarded to outstanding international applicants from secondary school (or equivalent) who present a minimum A admission average and are applying to a direct entry undergraduate program in one of the following Faculties: Environmental Studies, Fine Arts, Glendon, Health, Lassonde, Liberal Arts & Professional Studies, Science or Schulich.
+Awarded to outstanding international applicants from secondary school (or equivalent) who present a minimum A admission average and are applying to a direct entry undergraduate program in one of the following Faculties: Environmental and Urban Change, School of Arts, Media, Performance and Design, Glendon, Health, Lassonde, Liberal Arts & Professional Studies, Science or Schulich.
 This scholarship can be renewable for an additional three years provided the recipient maintains full-time status (minimum of 18 credits each Fall/Winter session) with a minimum cumulative grade point average of 7.80.
 If recipient's immigration status changes at anytime while studying at York and they are exempted from paying international fees for any reason, the value of this award will be adjusted to reflect domestic tuition fee values.

 Further information and an application form may be obtained on the Web at